touhidrahman/ng-starter-no-semi-four-space/README.md

 3. Search project-wide (Ctrl+Shift+F for VS Code) for the string `ng-starter-no-semi-four-space` and replace with your project identifier (e.g.- `my-project`).

 4. Re-initialize git with `git init` at the project root to add source control (optional).

+5. Feel free to remove libraries that you don't need.

 ## Development server